ElektraInitiative/PermaplanT/frontend/README.md

 npm run dev
 ```

 This will start the development server on [http://localhost:5173/](http://localhost:5173/) and will open the application in your default web browser.
 The server will automatically reload the page when you make changes to the code.

+## Documentation

 To view the documentation